econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}

 %% which, together with the other assumptions, guarantee that the expected value of the transitory and of the permanent shocks are both 1: $\Ex_{t}[\permShk_{t+1}]=\Ex_{t}[\tranShk_{t+1}]=1$.
-%% (We use standard calibrations of both of these shock processes.)
-%% MNW: Commenting these out because they're redundant or misplaced.
+%% MNW: Commenting this out because it's redundant.

 Under the assumptions we have made about the structure of the utility function (homotheticity) and budget constraint (linearity and geometric returns), it is possible to recast the problem entirely in terms of *ratios* of the model variables to permanent income $\pLvl$.
 So, for example, italic $\cNrm = \cLvl/\pLvl$ is the ratio of the (boldface) level of consumption to the level of permanent income $\pLvl$ (see @BufferStockTheory for the math).